nirjan-dev/remotedevjobs/content/blog/how-to-get-a-remote-software-developer-job.md

 ---
-title: "Step-by-Step guide to get a remote software developer job with helpful resources"
+title: "How to find remote software developer jobs - Complete guide with resources"
 description: "Learn how to find a remote developer job online with this step-by-step guide.
 Includes helpful resources and tips for each step of the process."
 image:
     src: "/assets/images/blog/how-to-find-remote-dev-job.jpg"
     alt: "A Laptop screen with some code"
     width: 1920
     height: 1080
-datePublished: "5/9/2023"
+datePublished: "6/6/2023"
 dateModified:
 ---

-I’ve been working remotely as a software developer and technical lead for several years, But I still remember how challenging the job search process was.
+I’ve been working remotely as a software developer for several years, But I still remember how challenging the job search was.
 I've also worked with my HR team on hiring other remote developers, giving me an understanding of what employers are looking for.
+This guide covers everything I wish I knew when I was looking for a remote developer job.

-Additionally, as someone from Nepal, where it’s harder to secure a remote developer position compared to the US or other western countries, I've learned how to navigate the challenges of the job search process and make it easier for me.
+Additionally, as someone from Nepal, where it’s harder to secure a remote developer position compared to the US or other western countries, I've learned how to navigate the challenges of the job search process.

-With my experience, I'm confident that I can help you in your own job search.
-In this guide, I'll take you through the step-by-step process of securing your dream job as a remote software developer.
 I'll also provide helpful resources and tips along the way.
 So, whether you're just starting your job search or have been searching for a while, I'm here to help you succeed.
 Let's get started!

 ## How to Get a Remote Software Developer Job